Rappetor/Sovol-SV08-Mainline/README.md

    - So run KIAUH and choose: option **'1) [Install]'** and install those items (_using default options, download recommended macros; Yes_).
    - Crowsnest install asks to reboot the printer, please do so.

+> [!NOTE]
+> If you are using an HDMI screen, now is the time to install klipperscreen, do this BEFORE crowsnest so you dont have to reboot twice.

 5. Install Numpy (needed for input shaping)

    ```bash